newrelic/node-newrelic/merged/nextjs/README.md

 This is New Relic's official Next.js framework instrumentation for use with the New Relic [Node.js agent](https://github.com/newrelic/node-newrelic).

-This module is a dependency of the agent and is installed by default when you install the agent.

 This module provides instrumentation for server-side rendering via [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props), [middleware](https://nextjs.org/docs/middleware), and New Relic transaction naming for both page and server requests.
 It does not provide any instrumentation for actions occurring during build or in client-side code.
 If you want telemetry data on actions occurring on the client (browser), you can [inject the browser agent](./docs/inject-browser-agent.md).

 Here are documents for more in-depth explanations about [transaction naming](./docs/transactions.md), [segments/spans](./docs/segments-and-spans.md), and [injecting the browser agent](./docs/inject-browser-agent.md).